tytso/xfstests-bld/Documentation/gce-xfstests.md

   * Optional parameter to specify the subdirectory to be used to upload results instead of the default results/ directory. e.g. BUCKET_SUBDIR="4.13-rc5" or BUCKET_SUBDIR="my_subdir"
+* GCE_MIN_SCR_SIZE
+  * Optional value to use as a minimum scratch disk size.
+Must be a number between 0 and 250.
+If specified, the scratch disk created by any test appliances will have this value as a minimum size in GB.
+This is useful for particularly IO-bound tests (e.g. generic/027), which will run faster with a larger disk size.
+    This is because GCE assigns IOPS per GB, so a larger scratch disk will have more IOPS available to it.

 An example ~/.config/gce-xfstests might look like this: